The 30 Best Museums In Holland (Suggested By Locals)

 After years of renovation, the museum reopened in April 2022 and is now more authentic than ever.
 The rooms of the members of the Orange family have all been restored to the style of the time.
 So, for example, the imposing rooms of King Stadtholder William III and Mary Stuart, who had the palace built in 1685, have been restored to their full glory.
 In another part of the palace, however, you can also find the austere study of Queen Wilhelmina.

-The gardens of ‘t Loo Palace museum are stunning and worth a visit.
+The gardens of ‘t Loo Palace Museum are stunning and worth a visit.
 These gardens are laid out symmetrically after 17th-century examples and are unique in the Netherlands.
-The gardens are one of the most beautiful gardens in the Netherlands and are worth visiting.
+The gardens are among the most beautiful in the Netherlands and worth visiting.

 You can find more information about this museum and purchase tickets online here.